 A Prayer Service for the Peace of Jerusalem July 13th, 2014

-Executive Member, Rabbi Mark Raphael
+Former Board Member, Rabbi Mark Raphael

 Rabbi Mark Raphael served congregations in Windsor, CT., Binghamton, NY., and Gaithersburg, MD., during 31 years of pulpit leadership.
 He retired from leading congregations in 2012.
 He began his formal chaplaincy training at Shady Grove Hospital and continued his Clinical Pastoral Education at the Hebrew Home of Greater Washington.
 A graduate of Clark University in Worcester, Massachusetts (1974), he received M.A.s in Jewish Education and Jewish Studies, in addition to his ordination in 1981 (and a D.D. honoris causa in 2007) from the Jewish Theological Seminary in New York.
 Rabbi Mark presently works part-time at Washington Hospital Center and the DC V.A. hospital, as well as working for the Jewish Social Service Agency doing chaplaincy in Senior Residence Communities.
 Rabbi Raphael lives in Montgomery Village, MD with his wife Diane and his son Tali, who recently received his M.A. from University of Maryland.